EMMA-KAREN/phase-0-html-tag-lab/README.md

 hints!

 ### Viewing Your Work in the Browser
+.html

-While working through these assignments, your general workflow should center on writing code in the text editor and periodically running the test suite in the terminal to check your work.
+While working through these assignments, your general workflow should center on writing code in the text editor and periodically running the test suite in the terminal to check yfirst our work.

 Another great way to track your progress is to open up the HTML document in your browser and watch how each change you make in the text editor affects the visual